Enzo-Nunes/Projects/SO/README.md

 We were given a modified version of the source code of the previous project completed, without multi-processing.
 We were also given the souce code of the client.
 We were tasked with transforming the past project to a server-like program with multi-threading and to implement the API for the client to interact with this server.

+Both projects were developed by a group of 2 students.

 Final Grade: **19/20**